Top 10 Richest NASCAR Drivers

 3. Jimmie Johnson

 Jimmie Johnson is one of the richest professional stock car drivers, with a net worth of $180 million.
-His success on the track proves his worth; he has won the Monster Energy NASCAR Cup Series seven times and is the only driver in NASCAR history to win five titles in consecutive years.
-He began his career in 2002, and currently holds the record for most premier series championships, alongside Dale Earnhardt and Richard Petty.
+His success on the track proves his worth; he has won the Monster Energy NASCAR Cup Series seven times and is the only driver in NASCAR history to win championship titles in consecutive years.
+He began his career in 2002 and currently holds the record for most premier series championships, alongside Dale Earnhardt and Richard Petty.
 He was also named the Associated Press Male Athlete of the Year in 2009, the only race car driver ever to be awarded this title.

 4. Tony Stewart